seahorn/seahorn/README.md

 <a href="http://seahorn.github.io/">SeaHorn</a> is an automated analysis framework for LLVM-based languages.
 This version supports LLVM 5.0.

+**This `master` branch is obsolete and not maintained anymore.
+We plan to replace it soon.
+Meanwhile, the development/active branch is `dev10` which supports LLVM 10**.

 # License #

 <a href="http://seahorn.github.io/">SeaHorn</a> is distributed under a modified BSD license.
 See [license.txt](license.txt) for details.